 We’ve already spoken of the more frequent sorts of falls in the workplace.
-But there is another class of fall that is much less traditional but just as dangerous to health and life.
+But there is another class of falls that is much less traditional but just as dangerous to health and life.

 Incidents involving elevators and escalators kill about 30 and seriously injure about 17,000 people every year in the United States, according to data from the U.S. Bureau of Labor Statistics and the Consumer Product Safety Commission.
 That’s more than 1,400 injuries per month.

 Of those 30+ annual deaths shared by elevators and escalators, the former account for 90 percent of those deaths and 60 percent of serious injuries.
 And these deaths and injuries don’t just happen to people riding these powerful machines.
 People who work around them (and maintain them) are also at equal risk.
 In the most recent year statistics were complied (2019) the 31 fatalities were split between 14 elevator/escalator maintenance workers and those who used them or were in close proximity (17).
 A free fall can produce serious physical injuries including severe crippling for life and even sudden death if the fall is more than a few feet.

 Causes of Elevator Accidents

 Many are caused by defects and malfunctions, although most escalator accidents usually involve more trips and falls; though defects and malfunctions also cause some tragic accidents.
 But there are many ways for an elevator to malfunction.
 And though some elevator accidents are unavoidable flukes, most are preventable and involve one or more of the following elements:

 - Lack of barriers to prevent falls down shafts

 - Lack of fall protection

 - Elevators still operational when out of service/undergoing repairs

 - A pulley system malfunction and subsequent mechanical breakdown